zivoxRoot/arch-config-dotfiles/INSTALLATION.md

 #### Pywalfox
 - Add pywalfox to zen browser (or any firefox based browser)
 - Click on the freshly installed extensions and click "fetch pywal colors"

+### Following steps
+- Add an ad blocker to the browser (e.g. uBlock Origin)
+- Create a new ssh key and add it to your github account and test it

 Reboot and enjoy !